threatgrid/kiries/README.md

 # Kiries - KIbana, RIemann and ElasticSearch

-We wanted a point-and-shoot realtime trend analysis dashboard for our Riemann-based cluster monitoring, as well as for other generic time-series data sources.
+We wanted a point-and-shoot real-time trend analysis dashboard for our Riemann-based cluster monitoring, as well as for other generic time-series data sources.
 So, we glued our favorite tools together with Clojure.